kael21ce/50-BOA/README.md

 # Figures
 We provided initial velocity data for figures in folder 'Figure.'

-You can generate the figures by putting these data into this package.
+Users can generate the figures by putting these data into this package.

 For Figure 2, 3 and Supplementary Figure 1, you should change the variable 'isMatched' into false in 'Error_Landscape' to change the heatmap color range.